api3dao/old-api3-docs/request-response-protocol/provider.md

 providerId = ethers.utils.keccak256(ethers.utils.defaultAbiCoder.encode(['address'], [masterWalletAddress]));
 ```
 where `masterWalletAddress` is the address of the wallet derived from the private key of the provider with the path `m`.
-For deriving wallets from a private key using a path, see [HD wallets](https://github.com/ethereumbook/ethereumbook/blob/develop/05wallets.asciidoc#hd_wallets)).
+(For deriving wallets from a private key using a path, see [HD wallets](https://github.com/ethereumbook/ethereumbook/blob/develop/05wallets.asciidoc#hd_wallets).)
 Here is an example of how one derives the master wallet address from the mnemonic in JS (using ethers.js):
 ```js
 masterHdNode = ethers.utils.HDNode.fromMnemonic(mnemonic);